Meningococcal Vaccines use while Breastfeeding

 Summary of Use during Lactation

 The Centers for Disease Control and Prevention and several health professional organizations state that vaccines given to a nursing mother do not affect the safety of breastfeeding for mothers or infants and that breastfeeding is not a contraindication to meningococcal vaccine.
+Immunization of the mother during the third trimester of pregnancy markedly increases the amount of meningococcal antibodies in breastmilk.
 Breastfed infants should be vaccinated according to the routine recommended schedules.

 Maternal Levels.
 Relevant published information was not found as of the revision date.